FreshKernel/kraft-sync/README.md

       make the instance/profile portable to the players**.
       The player only has to install the launcher, download the exported **instance/profile**, import it and launch the game.
-    - **Why is it recommenced**: To avoid hardcoding the paths as each player has their own user profile/name and might have a different **operating system** or installed the launcher to somewhere else other than the default.
+    - **Why it’s recommended**: To avoid hardcoding the paths as each player has their own user profile/name and might have a different **operating system** or installed the launcher to somewhere else other than the default.

       The following environment variables are recommended: